 To a certain extent, the basic idea behind both jobs is very similar.
 When installing at a site, there were two or three Pemamek employees, and we were sort of directing the local workers.
 Everything had to be organized with the locals and the job required thorough planning with the customer.
-That’s also where my interest towards Project department started.
-As a Project Engineer, I get to be in a closer contact with the customer and I get to coordinate at the site – my job is very diverse.
+That’s also where my interest in the Project department started.
+As a Project Engineer, I get to be in closer contact with the customer and I get to coordinate at the site – my job is very diverse.

-I feel like I have a different way of thinking sometimes when it comes to organizing at the plant or practical matters, since I worked in production first.
-As a department we have lot of open conversations, which is really good – we hear things from different perspectives as well.
+I feel like I have a different way of thinking sometimes when it comes to organizing at the plant or practical matters since I worked in production first.
+As a department we have a lot of open conversations, which is really good – we hear things from different perspectives as well.

 Raine gives credit to Pemamek’s work environment and enjoys having colleagues from different backgrounds.

 Let’s take a trip down memory lane – how was that first workday 12 years ago?

 I actually remember it quite clearly.
 I was a bit nervous since this was only the second place I had ever worked at!

 I got my work clothes and other small practical things and was then taken to the workshop.

 They were assembling a Membrane Wall Panel Welding machine; I was introduced to Pekka Rusi who I was going to work together with.
 After greeting each other, the first question was: “Can you work at weekends?”.
 I answered “Of course!” – that is how it all began.
 Already after the first month, I travelled to Germany for my first installation job.

 Could you share some of your good memories from Pemamek?